mvanni4994/Boston_Students_Eat/README.md

 * SpoonAPI

 ## Credits ##
-Lindsey Bowen - Home page
+* Lindsey Bowen - Home page utilized “Materialize” website and css for customization
-Margaret Elson - Back End of the “Take Out” Page, Zomato API.
+* Margaret Elson - Back End of the “Take Out” Page, Zomato API.
-Nicholas Jazgunovich - Back End of “Cooking for Yourself” page, Spoonacular API, and favorite recipes page.
+* Nicholas Jazgunovich - Back End of “Cooking for Yourself” page, Spoonacular API, and favorite recipes page.
-Matt Vanni - HTML pages branching off of the home page and framework prototype for deployed website
+* Matt Vanni - HTML pages branching off of the home page utilized “Bulma” website and css for customization, and framework prototype for deployed website